CNA Patient Ratio Laws by State

 Other states have mandates to determine staffing standards, such as:

-- The number of direct care staff (RN, LPN, or CNA) per resident
+- The number of direct care staff (RN, LPN, or CNA) per resident.

-- CNA-to-patient ratios
+- CNA-to-patient ratios.

-- Hours per resident per day (HPRD)
+- Hours per resident per day (HPRD).

 In certain states, such as Delaware and California, facilities may submit a waiver to bypass staffing minimums.
-Read about the CNA patient ratio laws by state for more details.
+Read about the CNA patient ratio laws by state below for more details.

 State | Direct Care Staff Ratios | Hours Per Resident Per Day (HPRD) |